Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Methodology

-$\rm M_1$ is a moment derived model of order 1, which means the closure equation consists in writing the moment of order 2 as a combination of lower order moments.
+$\rm M_1$ is a moment-derived model of order 1, which means the closure equation consists in writing the moment of order 2 as a combination of lower-order moments.
 A detailed explanation of the $\rm M_1$ model's closure equation can be found in \citet{Aubert_2008}.
 The equation can be projected on a simple $(1, \Omega)$ basis.
 However, since $\rm P_n$ can technically be derived up to any moment $n$, we need to project our equation on an infinite basis.
-We'll be using the spherical harmonics basis (Eq. \ref{equ:SphericalHarmonics}, \ref{equ:LegendrePolynomials}) as is done in \citet{Meltz_2015}, $P$ being the Legendre polynomial.
+We'll be using the spherical harmonics basis $Y_{l,m}$ (see Appendix \ref{appendixSH}) as is done in \citet{Meltz_2015}.\\